 Since blended learning draws on the strengths of each kind of learning, it is also much more powerful than one kind alone.
-A survey revealed that 72% of Europe’s leading companies were planning to make more frequent use of blended learning in the next two years, making it the most preferred learning method in European workplaces.
-But why is it the most powerful training method?
+A survey revealed that 72% of Europe’s leading companies were planning to make more frequent use of blended learning as a sales training methodology in the next two years, making it the most preferred learning method in European workplaces.
+But why is it the most powerful sales training method?

 Don’t despair.
 Powerful blended learning approaches, if properly designed, can avoid the common pitfalls that result in knowledge being lost.
 Here's what is unique about blended learning which makes it more effective than conventional learning methods.